Questions & Answers

 Colpermin can be purchased over the counter in your local pharmacy.
 Purchase from on-line pharmacies is possible in some countries.
 Colpermin is registered as a medicinal product and therefore in some countries by law can only be sold by pharmacies.

-• Dual acting for bloating, flatulence and cramps.
-Especially for irritable colon syndrome (also known as irritable bowel syndrome, IBS)
+- Dual acting for bloating, flatulence and cramps.
+Especially for irritable bowel syndrome (also known as IBS).

-• Specially designed capsules targeting the peppermint oil to the small intestine and colon and having a sustained release.
+- Specially designed capsules with a sustained release, targeting the peppermint oil to the distal small intestine and colon.
 Relief where it is needed most!

 For more information on Colpermin, please read the Colpermin patient information leaflet.